HanGuWon/rocQuantum/README.md

-# rocQuantum
+# rocQuantum Version 1.0

 A hardware-agnostic quantum computing framework, inspired by the architecture of NVIDIA's CUDA-Q, designed to provide a unified interface for executing quantum circuits across a wide range of third-party quantum processing units (QPUs).

 ## Description

-The core goal of rocQuantum is to offer a seamless user experience where a quantum circuit can be defined once and then executed on different hardware backends—from remote, API-based cloud platforms to local, SDK-driven simulators—with minimal changes to the code.
-This is achieved through a robust backend abstraction layer that supports two primary integration models:
+The core goal of rocQuantum is to offer a seamless user experience where a quantum circuit can be defined once and then executed on different hardware backends—from remote cloud platforms to local simulators—with minimal changes to the code.
+This is achieved through a robust backend abstraction layer that supports multiple integration models:

-*   **Type A (Indirect):** For API-based services (e.g., IonQ, Quantinuum), rocQuantum manages the HTTP client, authentication, and job lifecycle internally.
+*   **Type A (Remote API):** For API-based services (e.g., IonQ, Pasqal), rocQuantum manages the HTTP client, authentication, and job lifecycle internally.
-*   **Type B (Direct):** For providers that require a local SDK (e.g., Quantum Brilliance), rocQuantum interfaces directly with the provider's tools.
+*   **Type B (Local SDK):** For providers that require a local SDK (e.g., Quantum Brilliance's Qristal), rocQuantum interfaces directly with the provider's tools for synchronous execution.
+*   **Type C (Cloud Intermediary):** For platforms accessed via a cloud provider's SDK (e.g., Rigetti on AWS Braket), rocQuantum handles the interaction with the intermediary service.

 ## Installation